 “The ongoing work to renovate the Town Hall rules out Albert Square […] Piccadilly Gardens unfortunately isn’t suitable in its current formation for a switch-on event, and after having a good look at safety and sightline issues we’ve also had to rule out St Peter’s Square as a site that is just too complex to manage to ensure a successful event that could be enjoyed by the thousands of people, including young children, who usually attend.

 “…In the meantime we’ve pulled out all the stops and have got some extra special Manchester Christmas magic in store this year to bring a sparkle to the city’s streets and put a smile on everyone’s faces.
 Watch this space for more announcements very soon on some absolutely not-to-be-missed free festive treats coming to Manchester this Christmas.”

 Although there won’t be a big switch-on event this year, the city centre will still be dressed in its sparkly Christmas best with streetlights, lights in trees, and light installations throughout the city centre from November 10 when the Christmas Markets open.

-The exception to this is St Peter’s Square, which will host Remembrance Sunday events on November 13, and will therefore not be lit for Christmas until the week beginning November 14 to coincide with the welcome return of Father Christmas who will once again be taking up residence in front of Central Library for the duration of the festive season.
+The welcome return of Father Christmas who will once again be taking up residence in front of Central Library in St Peter’s Square for the duration of the festive season.